zcvele/OfficeDocs-SkypeForBusiness/Teams/setup-calendar-syncing-with-google-workspace.md

 1. Once you're satisfied with all user account matching, be sure you selected the checkboxes for the users for whom you want you to enable bi-directional calendar synchronization, and select **Next**.
 1. Review all Google user accounts matched with their corresponding Microsoft user accounts.
 Carefully check each match.
    > [!CAUTION]
-   > An incorrect pairing might result in users gaining access to each others's calendar events.
+   > An incorrect pairing might result in users gaining access to each other's calendar events.
 Also, mismatches can lead to data privacy issues and unintended calendar access.
 1. Once you've thoroughly reviewed and confirmed the matches, to initiate calendar synchronization, select **Start Sync**.
 The calendar-synchronization process might take up to 30 minutes to begin.
 1. After reviewing the information on the final page, select **Finish & View Users page**.
 From the **Users** page, you can monitor and manage the sync status for each user.